Microarchitectural Co-Optimization for Sustained Throughput of RISC-V Multi-Lane Chaining Vector Processors: Conclusions

 \section{Conclusions}

 This work studies sustained-throughput loss in RVV multi-lane chaining vector processors under fixed resource constraints.
-Our results show that performance loss in Ara is not primarily limited by peak compute capability or raw memory bandwidth, but instead arises mainly from memory-side inefficiencies in data supply and transaction progression, control-side inefficiencies caused by conservative dependence management and issue control, and operand-delivery inefficiencies caused by access conflicts and result-propagation overhead.
-To address these bottlenecks, we established an ideal multi-lane chaining execution model as a microarchitectural reference and proposed a coordinated optimization approach targeting the three critical execution paths.
+Using Ara as the target platform, we establish an ideal multi-lane chaining model and analyze practical deviations along critical execution paths.
+The analysis shows that Ara's sustained-throughput loss mainly comes from discontinuous memory-side data supply and inefficient transaction progression, conservative blocking in dependence-and-issue control, and access conflicts and propagation overhead along the operand-delivery and result-propagation path.
+Ara-Opt addresses these bottlenecks with a descriptor-driven memory front end and next-VL prefetch, early read-dependence release and dynamic local issue control, and multi-source forwarding with dual-source operand queues.

-Without increasing raw memory bandwidth or changing the main processor configuration, Ara-Opt achieves a geometric-mean speedup of $1.33\times$ over baseline Ara.
-Under roofline-based normalization, the geometric-mean gap-closed ratio reaches 12.2\%.
-In particular, scal, axpy, ger, and gemm achieve speedups of $2.41\times$, $1.60\times$, $1.52\times$, and $1.42\times$, with corresponding gap-closed ratios of 93.7\%, 88.9\%, 78.3\%, and 59.3\%, respectively.
-These results show that the proposed method effectively recovers sustained-throughput capability lost to microarchitectural inefficiencies in Ara and drives regular streaming and high-throughput workloads closer to the theoretical performance bound.
-Future work will target reduction-dominated and complex memory-access workloads by investigating more suitable execution, memory-access, and result-propagation mechanisms.
+RTL evaluation shows that Ara-Opt achieves a geometric-mean speedup of $1.33\times$ and a geometric-mean gap-closed ratio of 12.2\% without increasing raw memory bandwidth or changing the main processor configuration.
+The largest gains appear on regular streaming and high-throughput workloads, with speedups ranging from $1.42\times$ to $2.41\times$.
+These results show that the proposed approach effectively recovers sustained-throughput loss caused by microarchitectural inefficiencies in Ara and moves regular streaming and high-throughput workloads closer to the roofline-based performance bound.
+For reduction-dominated workloads and complex non-contiguous memory-access scenarios, the current approach remains less effective.
+Future work will further investigate cross-element dependence scheduling and reduction-result propagation for reduction-dominated workloads, as well as prefetch decision, transaction organization, and memory-access coalescing for complex memory-access scenarios.